ulm/glep/glep-0076.rst

 The Gentoo DCO is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License [#CC-BY-SA-3.0]_.
-It is based on the Linux Kernel DCO [#OSDL-DCO]_, released by Open Source Development Labs, Inc. in 2005 under a CC-BY-SA-2.5 License, and distributed by the Linux Foundation as part of the kernel source tree [#SUBMITTING-PATCHES]_ under GPL-2.
+It is based on the Linux Kernel DCO [#OSDL-DCO]_, released by Open Source Development Labs, Inc. in 2005 under a CC-BY-SA-2.5 License.

 Copyright Attribution